-These events and conferences have allowed me the unique opportunity to photograph many high profile subjects including Peyton Manning, Martin Short, Nolan Ryan, Condoleeza Rice, and Sinbad to name a few.
+These events and conferences have allowed me the unique opportunity to photograph many high profile subjects including Peyton Manning, Magic Johnson, Martin Short, Nolan Ryan, and Sinbad to name a few.
 You can find my event photography website here.

 I'm also extremely proud to be listed by Reuters, Getty Images, The Associated Press, The New York Times, and Wonderful Machine as a freelancer available for assignment.